Agents

 Messaging

-Agents communicate through mesh messages:
+Agents communicate through mesh messages for coordination, not conversation:

-// Send to a specific agent
+// Send one substantive completion/blocker report to a specific agent

-mesh_send({ to: "bosun", message: "Tests pass, 42/42." })
+mesh_send({ to: "bosun", message: "Done.
+42/42 tests pass.
+No blockers." })

-mesh_send({ broadcast: true, message: "Auth interfaces changed." })
+mesh_send({ broadcast: true, message: "Auth interfaces changed; rebase or re-read before editing auth." })

 // Urgent (interrupts the recipient)